 Asbestos Trust Funds

-Companies sold asbestos-containing products to the U.S. military for decades, and, as a result, it’s estimated that over 20 million American veterans have been exposed to asbestos during their service.
+Companies sold asbestos products to the U.S. military for decades.
+As a result, it’s estimated that over 20 million American veterans have been exposed to asbestos during their service.

 For veterans who were exposed to asbestos during their service and developed mesothelioma as a result, the Department of Veterans Affairs (VA) offers health care services and monthly payments.

 Sokolove Law also has VA-accredited asbestos attorneys who can put you in touch with a Veteran Service Officer (VSO).
 Your VSO will then work with the VA and help you file your claim.

 Sokolove Law won’t just go over all of your available options — we’ll also help you identify the best route toward maximizing the potential value of your mesothelioma case.

 Find Out How Much Your Asbestos Case Is Worth

 Sokolove Law was founded over 40 years ago to stand up to companies that knowingly harmed innocent workers to maximize their profits.